music fund project

 Accommodation in Marche-en-Famenne

-The Music fund project allows the volunteer to move around the Wallonie region, giving them a chance to discover one of the most picturesque parts of Belgium.
+The Music fund project allows the volunteer to move around the Wallonia region, giving them a chance to discover one of the most picturesque parts of Belgium.
 The atelier of the Music fund and the main part of the project is located within 5 minutes of walking distance from the house in Marche-en-Famenne, a small charming town in the province of Luxembourg.
-Even though the population of the town is about 60 000 people, volunteers can find everything they need here: supermarkets, shopping area, bars, restaurants, cinema, sport centre, occasional festivals and carnivals but also lots of forests and hiking trails for nature lovers.
+Even though the population of the town is about 17000 people, volunteers can find everything they need here: supermarkets, shopping area, bars, restaurants, cinema, sport centre, occasional festivals and carnivals but also lots of forests and hiking trails for nature lovers.

 The village Jemelle